Miami Criminal Defense Lawyer

 Hager & Schwartz, P.A. is a Miami criminal defense law firm devoted to the defense of people charged with a crime in Miami Dade County, and throughout Florida.
-As former Florida state prosecutors, the criminal defense attorneys at our offices bring a unique perspective to their clients, as they have handled thousands of criminal cases from both sides of the law from minor charges of
+As former Florida state prosecutors, the criminal defense attorneys at our offices bring a unique perspective to clients' cases, as they have handled thousands of criminal cases from both sides of the law from minor charges of

 disorderly conduct to

-murder/manslaughter.
-One of our founding attorneys, Brett Schwartz, has been honored to receive the
+manslaughter.
+One of our founding attorneys, Brett Schwartz, has earned an